victor-falcon/php-ddd/README.md

 ## 📁 Proyect structure

-Our code it's stored in the `src` folder. one for leads and another for event logger.
+Our code, it's stored in the `src` folder.
+One for leads and another for event logging.

 ```bash
 src